-I’ve done one for the past three years, usually around the beginning of April, but this year I’m a little late (yeah, oops).
+I’ve done one for the past three years, usually around the beginning of April.
+But this year I’m a little late (yeah, oops).
 Being in Kuwait and having the weather already feel like the hottest part of summer back home, it just doesn’t feel like it’s time for a spring detox.

-But since the heat naturally drives me to eat veggie-based meals for most of my daily meals, I figure it’s not all bad.
+However, because the heat naturally drives me to eat veggie-based meals for most of my daily meals, I figure it’s not all bad.

 Adding exotic or seasonal fruit (like mango, coconut, or cherries), different seeds or nuts (think walnuts, cashews, or almonds), various kinds of beans (even roasted!), whatever leftovers I have on hand, and/or switching up the dressing keeps salads interesting for me.